What’s the Difference Between Telematics and Vehicle Tracking?

 The key benefits of this technology

 Vehicle tracking solutions help you build a picture of where your vehicles are and how to best optimise their routing.
-Real-time tracking can ensure drivers avoid any congestion points and provides accurate estimates for when they can expect to arrive at their destination.
+Real-time tracking can ensure drivers avoid any congestion points and provide accurate estimates for when they can expect to arrive at their destination.
 In turn, this helps with overall planning and can even boost customer satisfaction by giving them more info on when to expect your employees.

 GPS tracking tools can also help you spot any vehicles that are being used where or when they shouldn’t.
 For example, you’ll be able to see if a car or van is being used out of hours.
 Geofencing solutions can also enable you to set up a designated area for your operations.
 If a vehicle strays outside of these restrictions, you’ll quickly be able to see this.
 This will also be hugely valuable if you fall victim to theft, as it can help the police home in on the vehicle.